 Imagine the relief of the people who had hitherto: overcome getting stuck in the middle of the Atlantic Ocean with no wind and waves, they had subdued a drunk captain, and they rode out a long dreadful storm.
 Imagine the relief they had felt and the emotions flowing through them when they seen land after being on a “frail bark, not fit for service” for two whole months.
 They had finally reached Norfolk, Virginia.
-The ship docks, they uncuff and unchain the captain and set him free; they presumably do a lot of stretching much like we do in modern times when we stop alongside rest stops on a road trip.
-After getting a short break from the ship, they reboard quickly and then make their way up the Chesapeake Bay to Baltimore, Maryland.
-Many must have felt the difficult part of the journey was done, but those people were mistaken.
+The ship docks, they uncuff and unchain the captain and set him free; they presumably do a lot of stretching no different than we do in modern times when we stop alongside rest stops on a road trip.
+After getting a short break from the ship, they re-board quickly and make their way up the Chesapeake Bay to Baltimore, Maryland.
+Many must have felt the difficult part of the journey was done, but they would have been mistaken.

 Colonel C.P.B.
 Sarchet describes the event in his book, “History of Guernsey County.”

 “Horses and wagons and provisions were procured, and at midday they passed up Howard street, on the

 14th(16th) of June, 1806, the sun being in total eclipse and the town in partial darkness, lamps lighted on the streets and candles burning in the houses and places of business.”

 Amazing to think that on the same exact day the Sarchet family landed in Baltimore, Lewis and Clark were in the Rocky Mountains well into their return to St.Louis where they were to meet President Jefferson with their reports.
 Literally, the exact same day the Sarchet family was in Baltimore experiencing an eclipse on their journey, Lewis and Clark were 2,250 miles away in the Rockies fighting falling timber and snow on what’s called the Lolo trail.